Arizona Head Start State Collaboration Office (HSSCO)

 Arizona Head Start Association (AHSA) also collaborates with community partners, other non-profit organizations, private child care providers, and State agencies, for example — to strengthen the early childhood work force and improve both quality of services and service delivery to children and families.
 Good things happen as partners identify new allies, strengths, and solutions.

 Head Start provides early education, most typically on a part-day basis (ex.
 3 ½ hours); parent involvement, education, and family support; and comprehensive health and nutrition education for children.
 Early Head Start serves women who are pregnant and children birth to 3 years old.
-Head Start serves children 3 to 5 and their families who are at or below the federal poverty level ($18,310 for a family of 3).
+Head Start serves children 3 to 5 and their families who are at or below the federal poverty level.

 The federal Department of Health & Human Services allocates Head Start dollars directly to 22 Arizona Head Start grantees.
 The grantees may run programs and/or allocate monies to local Head Start program contractors.
 Head Start programs must adhere to comprehensive standards determined by the federal Office of Head Start.